is dedicated to contemporary dance.

-Gearshifting Performance Works’ core activity each season is typically a new creation and/or full length production.
-The company engages in new creation, commissions, re-constructions, performances, site specific work, installation work, teaching, studio showings, talk back sessions, and working with guest artists.
+The core activity each season is typically a new creation and/or full length production.
+The company engages in research, new creation, commissions, re-constructions, performances, site specific work, installation work, teaching, studio showings, talk back sessions, and working with guest artists.

 Gearshifting Performance Works is a Winnipeg-based dance company founded by Artistic Director, Jolene Bailie.
-Originally founded to support the growth of Jolene Bailie’s successful career as a touring solo artist, the company has grown slowly, wisely and successfully over nineteen years, earning a reputation for presenting quality work.
+Originally founded to support the growth of Bailie’s successful career as a touring solo artist and as a structure to commission new creation, it now primarily creates and produces Bailie’s choreography.
+Jolene Bailie/Gearshifting Performance Works has operated for over two decades, earning a reputation for presenting quality work.

 The company creates for theatre productions, tours, site specific projects, installation projects, video work, and collaborations.
-The company features the work of Jolene Bailie, Guest Artists, Collaborators, and an ensemble of Dancers.
-Committed to public presentation, the company has successfully programmed a full season of activity annually since 2002.
-The core project each season is the creation and presentation of new work.
+The company features the work of Jolene Bailie, Guest Artists, Collaborators and Dancers.
+Committed to public presentation, the company was initiated in 2000 and successfully programmed a full season of activity annually 2002-2019.
+The core project each season is often the creation and presentation of new work.

 Artistic Director, Jolene Bailie, began her career with over a decade of touring solo work.
 During this time she worked with leaders in the field from across Canada and The United States, performing hundreds of full length solo shows as well as over a hundred performances within shared/mixed programs, six cross Canada tours, ten international engagements, several smaller tours, two projects of historical significance in New York City, re-mounted fourteen solo works by established choreographers, commissioned eight new solo works by senior guest choreographers, as well as developed and presented her own new creations, including full-length shows, numerous shorter works and works for bridging, emerging and pre-professional dancers, including the choreographic initiative she created for emerging dancers, Surge.

-Gearshifting Performance Works has a history of presenting works by Guest Artists.
+Jolene Bailie/Gearshifting Performance Works has a history of presenting works by Guest Artists.
 Guest Artists have included Marie-Josee Chartier, Bill Evans, Anna Sokolow (staging and direction by Jim May), Jose Limon (staging and direction by Nina Watt), Deborah Dunn, Joe Laughlin, Marc Boivin, Julia Sasso, Denise Clarke and Rachel Browne.
 Gearshifting Performance Works has also presented the performances of Guest Artists in Winnipeg including solo shows by Bill Evans (2009, 2010 and 2015) and Chartier Danse (2013).
-The company offers open company classes in conjunction with project work (2004- present) and on special occasions, presents workshops/masterclasses by Guest Artists for the Winnipeg community (2005-present).
-The Company was incorporated in 2005 and gained charitable status in 2009
+The company offers open company classes in conjunction with project work (2004- 2019) and on special occasions, presents workshops/masterclasses by Guest Artists for the Winnipeg community (2005-present).
+The Company was incorporated in 2005 and gained charitable status in 2009.